-"We've compiled a comprehensive sourcebook of financial aid specifically for students interested in health careers." said Owens, director of the recruitment program.
+'We've compiled a comprehensive sourcebook of financial aid specifically for students interested in health careers." said Owens, director of the recruitment program.

-"This new publication tells all you need to know about local, state, and federal funds for health educational programs, including application procewill be sent to Texas high school juniors and seniors as well as career-changing adults who are considering employment in the health care industry.
+"This new publication tells all you need to know about local, state, and federal funds for health educational programs, including application proce-

 "Economic trends are forcing students to assess their career plans and educational paths more realistically."
 Owens notes.
-Unlike other career fields. the demand for health professionals is not cyclical.
+Unlike other career fields, the demand for health professionals is not cyclical.
 Our needs will increase steadily over the next several decades.

-"The greater accessibility of financial aid is another incentive for students to consider health careers."
+'The greater accessibility of financial aid is another incentive for students to consider health careers.

-Texas Health Careers is a statewide gram aimed at introducing young people and adults to the broad spectrum of necessary but often neglected career opportunities in the health field.
+The Texas Health Careers publication will be sent to Texas high school juniors and seniors as well as career-changing career education and recruitment program aimed at introducing young people and adults to the broad spectrum of cecessary but often neglected career opportunities in the health field.
 Components of the program include dissemination of career investigative literature, individual counseling, assembly presentations, and placement assistance for trained health care workers.
+Texas Health Careers is an ongoing project of the non-profit Texas Hospital Education and Research Foundation.

-Texas Health Careers is an ongoing project of the non-profit Texas Hospital Education and Research Foundation. affiliated with the Texas Hospital Association, the Austin-based trade organization for over 700 Texas hospitals and related institutions.
+affiliated with the Texas Hospital Association, the Austin-based trade organization for over 700 Texas hospitals and related institutions.